 Missouri solid waste disposal areas and solid waste processing facilities designated by rule, must be operated under the direction of a certified solid waste technician.
-The department administers the certification program and provides classes and other opportunities to help you stay up-to-date on your certification.
+The department's Waste Management Program administers the certification program and provides classes and other opportunities to help you stay up-to-date on your three-year certification.

-Current certification holders must earn 10 hours of approved training prior to the expiration date.
-Options of courses to attend are:
+Current certification holders must earn 10 hours of approved training before their certification expiration date.
+Course options include:

 - The Solid Waste Technician Certification Course presented by the department.
 The class meets once a year for the number of hours required for recertification.

 - Courses or trainings in the solid waste field.

 - Attending educational sessions on solid waste-related topics in the annual Missouri Waste Control Coalition Conference.